 - Close the gap between emergency management practitioners and academic researchers by causing collaboration.

-- Bring business principles and research to bear on disasters
+- Apply business principles and research to bear on disaster preparedness, mitigation, and recovery.

-- Produce applied research and disseminate best practices to the business and practitioner communities
+- Produce applied research and disseminate best practices to individuals, businesses, and practitioners

 What They Are Saying About SDMI: